enzzzoooo/chatrooms-netwk/README.md

 # Python UDP Chatrooms (CSNETWK MCO)

 A simple UDP chatroom application made using Python.
-This application allows multiple clients to connect to a chatroom where they can send and receive messages.
+This application allows multiple clients to connect to a chatroom where they can send and receive messages, as well as supports UTF-8 Encoding.
 Messaging can be done through:
 - Unicast: 1-to-1
 - Multicast: 1-to-many